Math has never been so thrilling.

 And before he could show his proof to the world… he died.

-The novel finally comes back to its beginning scene, which is the stage where a man called Andrew Wiles was presenting years’ worth of proof to colleagues and contemporary mathematical proofs.
+The novel finally comes back to its beginning scene, which is the stage where Andrew Wiles was presenting years’ worth of proof to colleagues and contemporary mathematical proofs.
 Obsessed with the old problem since his childhood, he toiled in secrecy and isolation for almost a decade.

 “It was the most important mathematical lecture of the century.”
 But in an anxiety-inducing turn of events, his momentous proof had a fatal error.